-- on the first, third and fifth Sundays of the month, we have a Communion Service
+- on the first and third Sundays of the month, we have a Communion Service

-- on the second and fourth Sundays of the month, we have a Worship Service
+- on the second, fourth and fifth Sundays of the month, we have a Worship Service

-During this service, Childrens’ Ministry runs for kids aged between 3 and 12 years, in the Hope Centre just across from the main church building.
-Within the main church building we have a room set aside for parents and younger children, so they can still hear and see the service without feeling self-concious about disturbing others.
+During this service, Children’s’ Ministry runs for kids aged between 3 and 12 years, in the Hope Centre just across from the main church building.
+Within the main church building we have a room set aside for parents and younger children, so they can still hear and see the service without feeling self-conscious about disturbing others.

 Each week we offer prayer ministry and encourage people to share a cup of tea or coffee in the Hope Centre.